What is RSV?

 In fact, the Centers for Disease Control and Prevention reports on average RSV leads to 2.1 million outpatient visits and 57,500 hospitalizations among children younger than 5.
 In adults older than 65, RSV annually results in nearly 177,000 hospitalizations and 14,000 deaths.

 “RSV is highly contagious, but no more so than the flu,” Dr. Callan says.
 “However, it is something that can send kids to the hospital.
 It’s really important to identify high-risk populations – premature babies and those younger than 6-months-old especially – and take precaution.”

-At St. Joseph’s Hospital and Candler Hospital, we’ve seen an increase in RSV cases this winter compared to year’s past, especially in older adults.
+At St. Joseph’s Hospital and Candler Hospital, we’ve seen an increase in RSV cases this summer compared to year’s past, especially in older adults.

 What causes RSV?

 RSV spreads when a person comes in contact with fluid from an infected person’s nose or mouth.
 This can happen when you touch a contaminated surface and then touch your face.
 Or, it may also happen when inhaling droplets from an infected person’s sneeze or cough.
 RSV also can be passed directly, say for example, when you kiss an infected child on the cheek or forehead.

 RSV most commonly occurs in wintertime and early spring months.
 It can occur in outbreaks in communities, classrooms or childcare centers.